 You can get into the technical parts of marketing and do your own research through sites like HubSpot and Moz so you know exactly what questions to ask.
 Some fishy marketing agencies prey on ignorant clients and don’t follow best practices or do anything that will be effective, so you want to be prepared with the right information.

 Inquire about their marketing philosophy, how they typically work with clients, who their clients are, and their employees’ expertise.
 If you want a provider who is going to be more hands-on, ask how big their team is and how often you can expect them to be in touch.

 Request case studies and testimonials from other law firms to ensure that this provider has been successful in the past.
-If you are friendly with other law firms, ask them which provider they used and whether or not they are satisfied with the services.
+If you are friendly with other law firms, ask them which provider they used and whether they are satisfied with the services.

 And of course, inquire about price.
-You may want to spend less on marketing or at least pay a similar price for services you’re actually going to receive this time around.
+You may want to spend less on marketing or at least pay a similar price for services you’re going to receive this time around.
 If you’re hesitant to get into a long contract, ask if you can do a trial run for a bit and then request results from the campaigns they ran for you and services they offered.
-Remember that oftentimes, you won’t see an uptick in website traffic, more followers on social media or other results for months at a time, so if it’s not going as fast you’d like, you need to be patient.
+Remember that oftentimes, you won’t see an uptick in website traffic, more followers on social media or other results for months at a time, so if it’s not going as quickly as you’d like, you need to be patient.

 Switching over from FindLaw, Martindale-Nolo and Scorpion can be a bit complicated, but rest assured, it can be done.
 If you do it right, it’s potentially going to save you time and money, and have the potential to lead you to bigger and better things in the long run.
 It all starts with evaluating your contract and determining what the next best step is for your law firm.